Klaus Zehelein: Stuttgart Opera 1991–2006

-During Zehelein’s directorship, the Opernwelt magazine awarded the title Opera House of the Year to the Stuttgart Opera.
+During Zehelein's directorship, the Opernwelt magazine awarded the title Opera House of the Year to the Stuttgart Opera.
 Six awards were given, in the years 1994, 1998, 1999, 2000, 2002 und 2006.
 Zehelein's era in Stuttgart is documented in the book Anders, ein Arbeitsbericht.

 Zehelein brought in Pamela Rosenberg as co-opera Intendant between 1991 and 2000 and Eytan Pessen as casting director from 2001 to 2006.
-His Chief dramaturge was Juliane Votteler.
+His chief dramaturge was Juliane Votteler.

 Zehelein worked with stage directors Ruth Berghaus, Martin Kušej, Nicolas Brieger, Christof Nel, Neuenfels, Peter Konwitchny, Joachim Schlömer, Jossi Wieler and Sergio Morabito.

 Under Zehelein's direction the Stuttgart Opera was an ensemble based opera company.
 The sopranos Catherine Naglestad and Eva-Maria Westbroek were members of his permanent ensemble, tenor Jonas Kaufmann a frequent guest artist.
 Music directors were Gabriele Ferro and Lothar Zagrosek.
-The conductor Nicola Luisotti conducted frequently during Zehelein's era.
+Nicola Luisotti conducted frequently during Zehelein's era.

 In his fifteen years Zehelein explored most of the 20th century's opera standard repertoire, such as Berg's Wozzeck and Lulu, Shostakovich's Lady Macbeth of Mtsensk, Schreker's Die Gezeichneten, Busoni's Doktor Faust, and Nono's Al gran sole carico d'amore and Intolleranza 1960.
 The work was performed over numerous seasons in a total of 29 performances.
-Zehelein performed works of the composers Lachenmann, Jungy Pagh Pan, Hans Zender and Rolf Rihm.
+Zehelein performed works of the composers Lachenmann, Jungy Pagh Pan, Hans Zender and Rolf Riehm.

-Zehelein argued that as Richard Wagner wrote the four music-dramas of the Ring over many years, changing dramatugical ideas in the process, each opera could be treated as a stand-alone work.
+Zehelein argued that as Richard Wagner wrote the four music-dramas of the Ring over many years, changing dramaturgical ideas in the process, each opera could be treated as a stand-alone work.
 Zehelein invited four directors for his Ring, thus giving each opera dramatic independence.
 The resulting Stuttgarter Ring brought much discussion and recognition to the Stuttgart Opera.

 Zehelein created the Forum Neues Musiktheater, an institute attached to the Stuttgart Opera.
 "Here new compositions were not only studied and presented," sayd the critic Gerhard Rohde, "but more important was the work-nature of the institute: a laboratory, in which young, and not so young composers develop their ideas, and together with musicians, singers, dancers, and new media realize these ideas into a scenic reality" Zehelein also founded the Junge Oper (an institute dedicated to performing opera for young audiences).

 Numerous CD and DVD productions document Zehelein's interest in modern works and new staging concepts.
 Stuttgart CD productions include Nono's Intolleranza 1960(1995) and Al Gran Sole Carico D'Amore (2001), as well as Lachenmann's Das Mädchen mit den Schwefelhölzern (2003); Zehelein's productions on DVD: Handel's Alcina (1999), Hartmann's Simplicius Simplicissimus (2005), Mozart's La finta giardiniera [2006) and Wagner's Der Ring des Nibelungen,(2003).